Cristian Martín

 Cristian Martín Villero (born 21 January 1998) is a Uruguayan footballer who plays as a forward for River Plate in the Uruguayan Primera División.

 Career

-River Plate

 A graduate of the club's youth academy, Martín made his professional debut for the club on 4 June 2017, coming on as a halftime substitute for Mathías Saavedra in a 2–0 defeat to Sud América.